 Learning more about the local life of Vietnam made me appreciate more and more the daily struggle of the proud and brave Vietnamese people as they work every day in the heat of the scorching sun (there’s a reason why the cone hats are so popular amongst them).

 My visit to the countryside of Hoi An might have been a short one but it’s one that will always remain in my heart.

 Where to stay in Hoi An, Vietnam

 Accommodation in Hoi An is mostly focused in the area surrounding the Historical Old Town or directly at the beach that is a few miles away.
-Here’s a list of my recommendations for all types of budget.

 I hope you have enjoyed this article about the charming countryside of Hoi An.
 Don’t forget to subscribe in order to get more awesome updates and tips straight to your e-mail!